janvenstermans/culturelog-backend/README.md

 ## Technical info

-This rest backend project is a Maven project using Spring boot and persisting to a Mongo database.
+This rest backend project is a Maven project using Spring boot and persisting to a Postgres database.

 ### Prerequisits

-Application expects a mongod service running, i.e. "mongo" command is available and connects to database.

-Mongod can be run by command "mongod –-dbpath <dbPath>"
+#### database

+Application expects a postgres db running.
+Database parameters are specified in application.properties.

+default: local server on port 5432, database culturelog, user culturelog with password culturelog.

 ### Running the application